Program

 The Emerging Markets Securitization Program (EMSP) packages high-quality IFC-originated loans into tradable securities, giving institutional investors an opportunity to access a globally diversified portfolio of emerging market assets.

-In September 2025, the World Bank Group, through its private sector arm, the International Finance Corporation, closed its inaugural OTD transaction under EMSP.
+In September 2025, the World Bank Group, through its private sector arm, the International Finance Corporation, closed its inaugural OtD transaction under EMSP.
+A second transaction closed in June 2026, bringing total issuance under the program to more than $1 billion.

 The EMSP underscores the World Bank Group’s commitment to mobilizing private capital for development and represents a major step forward in transforming how development finance attracts private investment.